benderlidze/bbw/_wallets/trezor.md

 TREZOR can be used to store Litecoin, DASH, and other altcoins.
 It's up to software wallet developers to integrate support--the device itself is compatible with any altcoin.

+_This marks the end of our TREZOR review.
+The next few sections show you how to use and restore TREZOr with Electrum and Mycelium._

+<a type="button" href="http://buybitcoinww.co/TREZOR_Wallet" rel="nofollow" target="_blank" class="btn exchange-btn-bottom btn-success"><i class="fa fa-bitcoin"></i> Buy a TREZOR</a>

+## How to Use TREZOR with Mycelium

+{:refdef: .note}
+This article details how to use a previously initialized TREZOR with Mycelium.
+Your TREZOR must be setup before use with Mycelium.
+To learn how to RESTORE your TREZOR using Mycelium, click [here](/wallets/trezor/#restore-trezor-seed-with-mycelium-android).
+{: refdef}

+First, make sure you have the latest version of [Mycelium](/wallets/mycelium/) installed on your Android device.
+Open Mycelium and select "new account".
+If you already have Mycelium installed then skip this step.

+![New Mycelium account][1]{: .img-responsive .kb-helper .android-img-kb}

+Swipe right to move over to the "Accounts" tab.
+Click the key on the top right to add a new account.

+![mycelium accounts][2]{: .img-responsive .kb-helper .android-img-kb}

+Click "Advanced".

+![mycelium advanced][3]{: .img-responsive .kb-helper .android-img-kb}

+Under "Import a Trezor-HD account" tap "Trezor".

+![trezor mycelium][4]{: .img-responsive .kb-helper .android-img-kb}

+Plug in an OTG cable to your Android device and plug in your TREZOR to the OTG cable.

+![plugin trezor mycelium][5]{: .img-responsive .kb-helper .android-img-kb}

+Enter your TREZOR pin code.
+The numbers will be displayed on your TREZOR's screen.

+![trezor pin mycelium][6]{: .img-responsive .kb-helper .android-img-kb}

+Enter your TREZOR passphrase if you have one. **Any passphrase will create a valid wallet.** If your wallet shows a zero balance, restart the process and double check that the passphrase was entered correctly.

+![trezor passphrase mycelium][7]{: .img-responsive .kb-helper .android-img-kb}

+Mycelium will scan for accounts on your TREZOR.

+![mycelium scan][8]{: .img-responsive .kb-helper .android-img-kb}

+In this case we have one account based on the passphease entered.
+Click on an account to load that account, or tap "Import next unused account" to add a new account.

+![accounts trezor mycelium][9]{: .img-responsive .kb-helper .android-img-kb}

+Name your TREZOR account.
+This is how it will be displayed in the Mycelium app.

+![name trezor mycelium][10]{: .img-responsive .kb-helper .android-img-kb}

+You can now send payments from your TREZOR with Mycelium.

+{:refdef: .note}
+Even if the TREZOR is removed after use, the wallet and its addresses will still be viewable in watch-only mode.
+This way you can still view your balance, generate new addresses, and receive payments.
+{: refdef}

+### Restore with Mycelium

+If your TREZOR has been lost or stolen, your funds can still be accessed by importing the recovery seed and passphrase (if used) into Mycelium for Android.

+A fresh install of Mycelium is required.
+If you already use Mycelium, write down the 12-word backup seed and reinstall the application.

+When opening Mycelium, you’ll be given two options: *Restore Backup* and *Create New*.
+Select *Restore Backup*.

+![Welcome to Mycelium][welcome]{: .img-responsive .kb-helper .android-img-kb}

+Select the number of words contained in your seed, and check *I have a password* if you used a passphrase:

+![Mycelium words][numwords]{: .img-responsive .kb-helper .android-img-kb}

+Mycelium will have you enter the words one at a time.

+![Mycelium words][wordlist]{: .img-responsive .kb-helper .android-img-kb}

+Input your passphrase if you used one. **Any passphrase will create a valid wallet**.
+If your wallet shows a zero balance, restart the process and double check that the passphrase was entered correctly.

+![Mycelium passphrase][pphrase]{: .img-responsive .kb-helper .android-img-kb}

+You can now send any funds that were stored on your TREZOR.

+{:refdef: .note}
+Note that the private keys from your TREZOR seed are now stored in Mycelium.
+Your funds should immediately be moved to cold storage.
+The old TREZOR seed is now insecure and should not be reused.
+{: refdef}

+## How to Use TREZOR with Electrum

+{:refdef: .note}
+This article details how to use a previously initialized TREZOR with Electrum.
+Your TREZOR must be setup before use with Electrum.
+To RESTORE your TREZOR with Electrum click [here](/wallets/trezor/#restore-with-electrum).
+{: refdef}

+TREZOR can only be used with Electrum 2.0+.
+Make sure you have the latest version installed.

+Plugin your TREZOR and open Electrum.
+Select Create new wallet and Hardware wallet.
+The Restore or import a wallet option is for restoring a TREZOR seed if the device was lost, stolen or damaged.

+![add TREZOR Electrum][create]{: .img-responsive .kb-helper}

+TREZOR is the only hardware wallet supported by Electrum and will be automatically selected in the next step.

+![hardware Electrum][hardware]{: .img-responsive .kb-helper}

+Enter your TREZOR pin.

+![Electrum PIN code][pin]{: .img-responsive .kb-helper}

+Input your passphrase if you used one. **Any passphrase will create a valid wallet**.
+If your wallet shows a zero balance, restart the process and double check that the passphrase was entered correctly.

+![Electrum PIN code][password]{: .img-responsive .kb-helper}

+You can now spend from your TREZOR with Electrum.

+{:refdef: .note}
+Even if the TREZOR is removed after use, the wallet will still be viewable in watch-only mode.
+{: refdef}

+### Restore with Electrum

+If your TREZOR has been lost or stolen, your funds can still be accessed by importing the recovery seed and passphrase (if used) into Electrum.

+When opening Electrum you’ll be greeted with a list of options.
+(Existing users must navigate to *File > New/Restore*).

+Select *Restore or import a wallet* and *Hardware wallet*.

+![restore TREZOR seed electrum][restore]{: .img-responsive .kb-helper}

+TREZOR is currently the only hardware wallet supported by Electrum and is automatically selected in the next window.

+![hardware Electrum][hardware]{: .img-responsive .kb-helper}

+Enter your TREZOR recovery seed.

+![TREZOR recovery seed][seed]{: .img-responsive .kb-helper}

+Input your passphrase if you used one. **Any passphrase will create a valid wallet.** If your wallet shows a zero balance, restart the process and double check that the passphrase was entered correctly.

+![TREZOR passphrase][passphrase]{: .img-responsive .kb-helper}

+You can now send any funds that were stored on your TREZOR.

+{:refdef: .note}
+Note that the private keys from your TREZOR seed are now stored in Electrum.
+Your funds should immediately be moved to cold storage.
+The old TREZOR seed is now insecure and should not be reused.
+{: refdef}

 [tc]: /img/wallets/trezorchrome.png
 [tco]: /img/wallets/trezorconfirm.jpg
+[1]: /img/kb/1new.png
+[2]: /img/kb/2add.png
+[3]: /img/kb/3advanced.png
+[4]: /img/kb/4unrelated.png
+[5]: /img/kb/importtrezor.png
+[6]: /img/kb/trezpin.png
+[7]: /img/kb/phrasetrez.png
+[8]: /img/kb/scanningt.png
+[9]: /img/kb/trezaccount.png
+[10]: /img/kb/nametrez.png
+[welcome]: /img/kb/welcomemycelium.png
+[numwords]: /img/kb/numberwords.png
+[wordlist]: /img/kb/wordlist.png
+[pphrase]: /img/kb/passphrase-mycelium.png
+[pin]: /img/kb/pin.png
+[password]: /img/kb/password.png
+[hardware]: /img/kb/hardware.png
+[create]: /img/kb/create.png
+[restore]: /img/kb/restore.png
+[passphrase]: /img/kb/passphrase.png
+[seed]: /img/kb/enterseed.png